sergey-shandar/public/notes/economy/justice.md

 The progressive taxes work well to fight the growing inequality in wealth redistribution when the working class is getting poorer and poorer every year.
 The best candidates are `y = K * log(1 + x/K) + U`.

-## The fourth principle.
-Accumulated tax
+## The fourth principle: Accumulated tax

 If Bob received the same total amount as Charlie for the same period, they should pay the same taxes in total.
 For example, if Bob received $50K for the first year, and then $50K for the second year, and Charlie received $90K for the first year and the $10K for the second year, they should pay the same taxes for two years.